njwandroid/NJWKotlinWebHostFlutterModuleNav/milestones/README.md

 The milestones are designed to be implemented sequentially:

+1. **Milestone 0.1 & 0.2**: The immediate timeboxed 7-hour demo plan divided into two days
-1. **Milestone 1**: Focus on core functionality with minimal viable demonstrations.
+2. **Milestone 1**: Focus on core functionality with minimal viable demonstrations
-2. **Milestone 2**: Complete feature implementation and expand platform support.
+3. **Milestone 2**: Complete feature implementation and expand platform support
-3. **Milestone 3**: Refine, optimize, and prepare for wider adoption.
+4. **Milestone 3**: Refine, optimize, and prepare for wider adoption

-Each issue in Milestones 1 and 2 should include PRs, screenshots, and basic presentable material to demonstrate functionality.
+Each issue in the milestones should include PRs, screenshots, and basic presentable material to demonstrate functionality.